-Items Disclosed on the Internet concerning Convocation Notice of the 19th Annual General Meeting of Shareholders
+The 21st Annual General Meeting of Shareholders Other Matters Provided Electronically

+(Matters Excluded from Paper-Based Documents Delivered to Shareholders)

-Business Report
+• Business Report

-• Accounting Auditor P. 1 • Establishment and Implementation Status of Systems for Ensuring Appropriate Business Operations P. 2
+• Accounting Auditor P. 1

+• Development and Operation Status of Systems for Ensuring Appropriate Business Operations P. 2

-Consolidated Financial Statements
+- Consolidated Financial Statements

-• Consolidated Statement of Changes in Net Assets P. 9 • Notes to Consolidated Financial Statements P. 10
+• Consolidated Statement of Changes in Net Assets P. 9

+• Notes to Consolidated Financial Statements P. 10

-Non-Consolidated Financial Statements
+- Non-Consolidated Financial Statements

-• Statement of Changes in Net Assets P. 18 • Notes to Non-Consolidated Financial Statements P. 19
+• Statement of Changes in Net Assets P. 18

+Notes to Non-Consolidated Financial Statements P 19

-The above items are disclosed on our website (http://www.foc.co.jp/en/ir/library/meeting.html) for our shareholders' reference in accordance with relevant laws and regulations, and Article 13 of Articles of Association of the Company.
+In accordance with laws and regulations and Article 13 of the Company's Articles of Association, the above-stated matters are excluded from the paper-based documents delivered to shareholders who have made a request for paper documents.

-Fuji Oil Company, Ltd.
+Note that, for this General Shareholders Meeting, paper-based documents stating the information to be provided in electronic format, excluding the above matters, will be delivered to all shareholders regardless of whether they have made a request for paper documents.